Social Media Toolkit for Official University Accounts

 YouTube — A video sharing website on which users can view, upload, and share videos and comments on other’s videos.
 Liberty University currently maintains two official YouTube accounts — one for all departments within the university and one for athletics.
 All department videos that need to be uploaded to YouTube should be housed under Liberty’s official channel.

 TikTok — A short-form video sharing app that is used to create, share, and discover content.
-The app is currently the fastest growing social media platform and nearly half of all TikTok users are between the ages of 16 and 24 years old.
+The app is currently the fastest growing social media platform, and nearly half of all TikTok users are between the ages of 16 and 24 years old.
+This platform is not one that the Marketing Department is currently approving for individual department use.
+If your department is interested in using TikTok, you are welcome to send the social media team content for us to post on our main (shared) Liberty University TikTok account.
+Please email email@example.com for more info.

 This section includes well-known best practices within the social media world.
 Most importantly, think before you post, double-check for spelling and grammar errors, and keep in mind that anything posted is in the public domain and can be used against you or the university.